jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 <hr>
 <br>
 Next, let's add interaction to our legend.
 For this we need to add some JavaScript.
 The following variable 'state' and function 'panelSelect' will enable the user to show and hide the map description that we added in the last section.
 Copy and paste the code snippet after your map variable.
-Add a comment above to indicate what this is for (e.g. // legend interatcion).
+Add a comment above to indicate what this is for (e.g. // legend interaction).

 ```javascript
       var state = { panelOpen: true };